Best Knives & Best Knife Sets for Home Cooks

 The relationship between home cooks and their knives is a funny thing.
 Every home cook needs them.
-But few bother to invest in a fine set.
-Certainly, the manufacturers of quality knives don’t make it easy on us consumers with a dizzying array of choices, all claiming to be the “best knife” or the “only knife you need.”
+But few bother to invest in quality and maintenance.
+Indeed, the manufacturers of quality knives don’t make it easy on us consumers with a dizzying array of choices, all claiming to be the “best knife” or the “only knife you need.”

 What to look for when knife shopping